onera/Maia/doc/developer_manual/tools/vstride.rst

 .. note::
   - The CGNS standard uses the ``displs`` option to describe polyedric elements;
-    this is the so called ``ElementStartOffset`` node.
+    this is the purpose of the ``ElementStartOffset`` node.
-  - In sparse linear algebra, the `CSR data structure <https://en.wikipedia.org/wiki/Sparse_matrix>`_ is quite similar to a *VS array*, with the difference that CSR stores an additional array containing the column index its elements.
+  - In sparse linear algebra, the `CSR data structure <https://en.wikipedia.org/wiki/Sparse_matrix>`_ is quite similar to a *VS array*, with the difference that CSR stores an additional array containing the column index of its elements.

 Python module
 -------------